 9. Proximity to Danube Delta

-All types of nature are so close and accessible from Constanta – making it a great city for nature lovers.
+All types of beautiful nature and attractions are so close and accessible from Constanta – making it a great city for nature lovers.

 10. Big, modern city